What happens when you try and fit the triomino pieces into these two grids?

 Our 2008 Advent Calendar has a 'Making Maths' activity for every day in the run-up to Christmas.

 Three beads are threaded on a circular wire and are coloured either red or blue.
 Can you find all four different combinations?

-Can you fit the tangram pieces into the outlines of these clocks?
+Can you fit the tangram pieces into the outline of this brazier for roasting chestnuts?

-Can you fit the tangram pieces into the outline of the child walking home from school?
+Can you fit the tangram pieces into the outline of this telephone?

 Can you fit the tangram pieces into the outlines of the chairs?